MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

 ![](<images/moralisSecret2.png>)

-### Install Node.js
+#### Node.js version

-Install nodejs version 16 or higher (version 17 recommended) in your computer from [here](https://nodejs.dev/download/)

-After installation, Open up a terminal (Mac/Linux) or a command prompt (Windows) and type the following command to check version:
+Check your node.js version, Open up a terminal (Mac/Linux) or a command prompt (Windows) and type the following command to check version:

 ```
 node --version
 ```

+Node.js version should be greater than 16

 If you get an error, or the version of Node.js you have is less than version 14, you’ll need to install Node.js.
 On Mac or Linux, I recommend you first install nvm and use nvm to install Node.js.
 For more information regarding nodejs installation you can refer [here](https://nodejs.dev/learn/how-to-install-nodejs)